 Banished Brutalism: Death knells abound for building style

 This April 3, 2017, photo shows the John E. Fogarty Building, a former government building in the Brutalist architectural style, in the middle stages of demolition in Providence, R.I.
 Brutalism, which got its name from a French word for raw concrete, has been sparking public battles ever since the architectural style flourished in the 1960s and 1970s, spawning buildings from Boston to Belgrade.
-FILE - In this July 9, 2006 file photo, soccer fans watch the World Cup final match between Italy and France on an outdoor screen in front of Boston City Hall, built in the Brutalist architectural style in Boston.
+When an exposed concrete subway vault near the U.S. Capitol was painted white this spring, riders rejoiced at the brightened Washington Metro station.

 Add your comments below